 First give a short summary of your activities under the selected work package.
 Describe the progress of each implemented activity and attach the evidence document to deliverables and outputs.

 It is recommended that the evidence documentation is attached in pdf format.
-Only one document can be attached per deliverable and per output.
+If there is a need to attach more than one document per deliverable or output, zip-file can be used.

 9.4.3 List of expenditure